saba26h/alphonsee/README.md

 * the folder `t-photos` contains 2 funny photos of the team and an official one .
 * the folder `v-photos` contains 6 photos of the vehicle from every side.
 * the folder `video` contains the video.md file which has a link to a Youtube Video showing a whole run of the Robot.
-* the folder `schemes` contains a diagrams of the electromechanical components illustrating all the elements used in the vehicle and how they connect to each other.
+* the folder `schemes` contains a diagrams of the all the elements used in the vehicle and how they connect to each other.
 * the folder `src` contains code of control software for all components which were programmed to participate in the competition
 * the folder `components` contains photos of the components used in the vehicle.